 I fully agree with every scripture that separates the person from the action.
 Therefore, I reiterate that while all human beings should be viewed and treated equally with the same human dignity by law and society, all sexual acts done by anyone homosexual or straight, if causing physical or emotional trauma to another, [whether minor or major], should also be equally punished by the law of the land.

 Jagan, a 19-year-old illiterate boy from a very poor family in rural India, got a job in Mumbai as a domestic servant.
-His distant relative, a 37-year-old man Prakash who was working as a cook in a rich family, got him this much needed opening.
-The rich owners of the house would leave the house everyday in the morning and would return at eight in the night.
+His distant relative, a 37-year-old man Prakash who was working as a cook in a rich family, got him this much needed job.
+The owners of the house would leave home every morning and would return at late in the evening.
 In their absence Prakash would use cooking oil as a medium and force anal sex on Jagan.
-Jagan was helplessly dependent on Prakash could never gather courage to resist him and started consenting to the exploitation.One day he developed a rectal prolapse [a medical condition wherein the walls of the rectum protrude through the anus and hence become visible outside the body], bled profusely, and had to be taken to the hospital.
+Since Jagan was helplessly dependent on Prakash he could never gather courage to resist him and started consenting to the exploitation.One day he developed a rectal prolapse [a medical condition wherein the walls of the rectum protrude through the anus and hence become visible outside the body], bled profusely, and had to hospitalised.

 Anal sex as an experiment

-Vinod and Swapnil, two 18-year-old boys were working as office boys in a private office.
-They would surf the net in the absence of senior employees and watch porn.
-One day they consensually attempted anal sex with each other and invited a double trouble.
+Vinod and Swapnil, two 18-year-old boys were working in a private office.
+In the absence of senior employees. they would watch porn together.
+One day they consensually attempted anal sex with each other and invited double trouble.
 While Vinod developed a bad tear in his rectum, Swapnil developed Paraphimosis [a painful surgical condition of the penile foreskin that needs an emergency circumcision surgery without which the penis could be permanently damaged].